Lumipyry/Use-iMac-in-Linux-as-an-External-Display-in-Target-Display-Mode/README.md

 ######

-This is a detailed step-by-step installation instruction for Florian Echtler's [smc_util](https://github.com/floe/smc_util) including [Powerbutton support](https://github.com/floe/smc_util/pulls) by [FreekMank](https://github.com/FreekMank) .

-By using this script you can use iMac in Linux as an External Display in Target Display Mode.
+By using this script you can use iMac in Linux as an External Display in Target Display Mode including [Powerbutton support](https://github.com/floe/smc_util/pulls) by [FreekMank](https://github.com/FreekMank).

 Target Display Mode is set **On** and **Off** by pressing Powerbutton.